stacks-network/docs/_develop/zero_to_dapp_1.md

 **Zero-to-DApp 1 of 4**

 Welcome to the Blockstack Zero-to-DApp tutorial.
-In this tutorial, you build, run, modify, and deploy a decentralized application (DApp) called Animal Kingdom.
-This application makes use of blockchain technology through the use of the Blockstack platform.
-As you follow along, you'll learn what makes a DApp different than traditional applications.
-You'll also learn about the Blockstack Signature Fund and its Application Mining designed to fund DApp development.
+The tutorial uses the Blockstack platform to teach you about blockchain technology and the Blockstack Ecosystem.
+The tutorial teaches you what makes a DApp different than a traditional application.
+You'll build and run a DApp.
+You'll also learn about the Blockstack Signature Fund and the Application Mining program which awards funds to DApp developer every month.

-The tutorial has four parts of which this is first.
-This part contains the following topics:
+The tutorial has four parts of which this is first, and it contains the following topics:

 * TOC
 {:toc}

+You can complete the entire Zero-to-DApp tutorial in less than 45 minutes.
+If you prefer a 10-minute hello-world code sample, see the [Hello, Blockstack Tutorial](browser/hello-blockstack).

 ### Skills you need to follow this tutorial
 {:.no_toc}